exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on.md

 The virtual schema needs to connect to your AWS bucket.
 For that it needs an AWS-access key.
-Caution: Don't mix this up with your AWS credentials.
+**Caution**: Don't mix this up with your AWS credentials.
-While the credentials are the username and password you use for login at the AWS Console, the access key is dedicated for machine login.
+While the credentials are the username and password you use for login at the AWS Console, the access key is dedicated to machine login.
 You can use the AWS Console to [create an access-key pair](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).

 Now you need to store this access key-pair in your Exasol database so that the Virtual Schema can use it.
-For that we use a `CONNECTION` definition , that stores your keys securely.
+For that we use a `CONNECTION` definition, that stores your keys securely.

  ```sql
 CREATE CONNECTION S3_CONNECTION